How to Prepare for a Car Accident Before It Happens

 What to look for when selecting a shop in advance

-• Reviews and reputation: Check Google, Yelp, and the Better Business Bureau for patterns, not just overall ratings.
+• Reviews and reputation: Check Google, Yelp, and Better Business Bureau for consistent patterns — good or bad

-• Warranty policy: Reputable shops offer written lifetime warranties on their repair work.
+• Warranty policy: Reputable shops offer written lifetime warranties on repairs

 Dashcam considerations: is it worth it?